slackapi/java-slack-sdk/.github/ISSUE_TEMPLATE/01_question.md

 2.
 3.

-### Expected result:
+#### Expected result:

 (Tell what you expected to happen)

-### Actual result:
+#### Actual result:

 (Tell what actually happened with logs, screenshots)

-## Requirements (place an `x` in each of the `[ ]`)
+### Requirements (place an `x` in each of the `[ ]`)

-(For general questions/issues about Slack API platform or its server-side, could you submit questions at https://my.slack.com/help/requests/new instead. :bow:)
+Please make sure if this topic is specific to this SDK.
+For general questions/issues about Slack API platform or its server-side, could you submit questions at https://my.slack.com/help/requests/new instead. :bow:

-* [ ] This is a question specific to this SDK project.
-* [ ] I've read and understood the [Contributing guidelines](https://github.com/slackapi/java-slack-sdk/blob/main/.github/contributing.md) and have done my best effort to follow them.
-* [ ] I've read and agree to the [Code of Conduct](https://slackhq.github.io/code-of-conduct).
-* [ ] I've searched for any related issues and avoided creating a duplicate issue [here](https://github.com/slackapi/java-slack-sdk/issues).
+Please read the [Contributing guidelines](https://github.com/slackapi/java-slack-sdk/blob/main/.github/contributing.md) and [Code of Conduct](https://slackhq.github.io/code-of-conduct) before creating this issue or pull request.
+By submitting, you are agreeing to the those rules.